pavelbalcarek/bitbucket-approve-plugin/README.md

 In your job, create a Post-Build-Step called **Approve commit on bitbucket**.
 Configure that step and set the **repository owner** and the **repository name**.

+## Build status

+In addition to approving your commit on a successful build you can also select the option to mark the commit with a build status (success or fail).

 ## Questions, suggestions?

 Don't hesitate to file an issue or a pull request.
 This is my first attempt to creating a Jenkins plugin so appreciate any suggestions.